Alex4386/Typhon/.github/docs/volcano/eruption.md

 > [!TIP]
 > When you set an eruption style, Typhon automatically configures the appropriate [silica content](./lava.md#silica-content) and other [technical parameters](./config_nodes.md) to create realistic behavior for that eruption type.
 This is equivalent to running `/volcano <volcano_name> mainvent config erupt:autoconfig confirm`.

-## The Volcano's Base: Foundation of Fire
+## The Volcano's Base

-In real volcanoes, the "base level" refers to the foundation from which the volcanic edifice grows.
-In Typhon, the `baseY` parameter serves a similar function:
+The `baseY` parameter defines the volcano's foundation level:

-- It defines the reference point for the volcano's vertical growth
+- Reference point for vertical growth calculations for cone building (i.e. strombolian/vulcanian eruptions)
-- It helps calculate proper trajectories for volcanic bombs
+- Used for volcanic bomb trajectory calculations
-- It ensures realistic behavior as the volcanic cone grows higher
+- Ensures realistic behavior as the cone grows

 > [!NOTE]
-> When changing to `strombolian` or `vulcanian` eruption styles, the `baseY` is automatically adjusted based on the current cone height to ensure realistic eruptive behavior.
+> When changing to `strombolian` or `vulcanian` eruption styles, `baseY` is automatically adjusted based on current cone height.

 To manually reset the base height:
 `/volcano <volcano_name> mainvent config bombs:resetBaseY`